 About This Drug

 Ofatumumab is used to treat cancer.
-It is given through the vein.
+It is given in the vein (IV).

 Possible Side Effects (More Common)

 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.